 Concerns and Challenges

 While the OZ program comes with significant potential for positive impact, there are also serious risks.
-For example, as of August 27th, there are no regulations in place clarifying how social impact will be measured, monitored, or regulated.
-As a result, community investments may lead to gentrification, displacement, and inequitable development.
-There is also concern regarding the lack of input from communities and residents in the future of their own neighborhoods.
-These issues may be exacerbated by the speed at which the program is developing.
+For example, as of August 2019, many impact investors believe there are insufficient regulations in place clarifying how social impact will be measured and monitored — or how investors will be held accountable.
+Without such regulations, policy makers will have very limited information about the effects of the program, and few incentives are in place to deter negative community outcomes, including gentrification, displacement, and inequitable development.
+There is also deep concern regarding the lack of input from communities and residents in the future of their own neighborhoods.
+Finally, as O Funds are developed, some are concerned that high-impact investees and investors are not connecting, due to geography or a lack of overlap in networks.

 Beyond concerns regarding negative

-impact, certain Opportunity Zones may not have needed tax incentive to spur investment.
+outcomes, certain Opportunity Zones may not have needed tax incentive to spur investment in the first place — and thus may be receiving tax incentives where they were not necessary or appropriate.
 See early research by the Urban Institute

 exploring which Opportunity Zones may have already been exhibiting signs of socioeconomic change — indicators of pre-existing growth and/or gentrification.
-Finally, as O Funds are developed, some are concerned that there is insufficient connectivity between potential O Funds and high-impact projects.
+See this New York Times article